 Is Hillary Clinton Really in Danger of Losing the Primary?
 Bernie Sanders is said to be surging, Joe Biden is considering jumping in the race, and ’s unfavorable ratings are the worst they’ve been in her 23-plus years in national politics — worse than they were in 2007 or 2008.

 Whether you call it wishful thinking or a worst-case scenario, it’s enough to make some people say the Clinton campaign is in serious trouble.
 But is it?
 Has she forfeited the huge advantages she held at the start of the year?
-Does Mr. Sanders, or another Democrat, have a real chance to beat her in the primary?
-Probably not.
+Does Mr. Both Parties Have Equal Chance to Win White House.
+Photo It’s a mismatch — and an even match.

 Oddly, a year before Election Day, both accurately describe the 2016 race for the American presidency.
 Republicans and Democrats approach the contest in radically different circumstances, but with roughly equal opportunities to succeed President Obama, polling, analysts and recent electoral history suggest.
 The Republican nomination contest remains sprawling, chaotic and unpredictable.
 Winners and losers from the second Democratic presidential debate.
 Former secretary of state Hillary Clinton, Sen.

 Bernie Sanders (I-Vt.) and former Maryland governor Martin O'Malley sparred over how to handle the Islamic State, the minimum wage and more.
 (Sarah Parnass/The Washington Post) The Dizzying Circular Logic of Donald Trump.
 Photo Shortly before Tuesday night’s Republican debate, Showtime announced it would be starting a new political documentary series in January called “The Circus.”

 The creation of the Republican media consultant Mark McKinnon and the Bloomberg political journalists Mark Halperin and John Heilemann, the show will chronicle the presidential campaign as it unfolds behind the scenes.
 Fact checking the fourth Democratic presidential debate.
 The three Democratic presidential contenders engaged in heated exchanges on health care, gun control, former president Bill Clinton and other issues in Charleston, S.C. on Jan.
 17.

 (Peter Stevenson/The Washington Post) Hillary Clinton had a clear strategy going into Sunday night's fourth Democratic presidential debate: Hug President Obama — at all costs.
 "We have the Affordable Care Act," Clinton said.
 "That is one of the greatest accomplishments of President Obama, of the Democratic Party, and of our country.